sttoracle/ORACASB/README.md

 #### **STEP 8**: Trigger the Policy Alert

 To test the policy log into the SalesForce account and perform an action on the role focused on in the policy .

->  *Note:
->  There is a delay between data collection cycles for the CASB service and the action you perform in SalesForce might not cause the policy alert in CASB to fire immediately but will appear on the next data collection that CASB does to the SalesForce tenant*
+> As noted before there is a delay between data collection cycles for the CASB service and the action you perform in SalesForce might not cause the policy alert in CASB to fire immediately but will appear on the next data collection that CASB does to the SalesForce tenant.

 #### **STEP 9**: View the policy Alert
 Periodically, throughout the duration of the workshop, inspect the SalesForce application's policy alerts to verify that the policy alert associated with the policy you created in STEP 1 did in fact trigger ( Refer to the note above concerning the delay in alerts appearing within CASB )